 School E is a quintile 3 primary school, located in a poor, peri-urban area.
 It charges school fees of R4500 per annum.
 Because of a lack of payment of school fees, the school lost two of its School Governing Body teaching posts, thus creating a staff shortage.
 In addition, the school has hired out its hall for Grade 12 teaching and exams, and so it is no longer available as it was earlier in the year as a teaching venue.
-Because of the shortage of space and teachers, the school has opted for a rotational model where Grades 4 attends school on Monday, Grade 5 on Tuesday, Grade 6 on Wednesday, Grade 7 on Thursday and then the four grades take turns coming on Friday.
-This means that for the third term, each grade will be on-site at school for between seven and eight
+Because of the shortage of space and teachers, the school has opted for a rotational model where Grades 4 attends school on Monday, Grade 5 on Tuesday, Grade 6 on Wednesday,

-2 Directions issued by the DBE in terms of Regulation 4(3) of the Regulations published in terms of section 27(2) the Disaster Management Act, 2002, as amended ("DBE Directions", May 2020) and Guidelines for Development of the School Timetables reopening of schools COVID-19 ('Timetabling Guidelines', May 2020)
+2 Directions issued by the DBE in terms of Regulation 4(3) of the Regulations published in terms of section 27(2) the Disaster Management Act, 2002, as amended ("DBE Directions", May 2020) and Guidelines for Development of the School Timetables reopening of schools COVID-19 ('Timetabling Guidelines', May 2020) 3 Mobollware et al. 2020, p7